Ultrafast dynamics of entanglement in Heisenberg antiferromagnets: Introduction

+The class of antiferromagnetic quantum materials is particularly interesting, since antiferromagnets feature magnon entanglement even in the ground state, which manifests as magnon squeezing between the two opposite sublattices \cite{Kamra2019, Wuhrer2022}.
+Intriguingly, similar two-magnon squeezing has been observed also in the time-domain following ultrashort anisotropic perturbations of the exchange interaction \cite{Zhao}, opening up new avenues to control and harness entanglement at the timescale of the exchange interactions.

 By focusing on the two-dimensional Heisenberg antiferromagnet, the effect of anisotropic quenches of the exchange interaction on the propagation of the excited magnons was recently analyzed in \cite{Fabiani2}.
 However, the dynamics of entanglement has not been investigated so far and is the main objective of this work.
-Interestingly, despite that this is a locally interacting system with well-defined quasiparticles, we find that the entanglement dynamics greatly deviates from the quasiparticle picture, even in the integrable non-interacting magnon theory for this system.
+Interestingly, despite that this is a locally interacting system with well-defined quasiparticles, we find that the entanglement of these quasiparticles themselves yields entanglement dynamics that greatly deviates from the quasiparticle picture.

-We provide both analytical and numerical evidence that the entanglement entropy grows and oscillates in a time-scale determined by the exchange interaction, reminiscent to the dynamics of the nearest neighbour spin correlations.
-The growth is therefore much faster than that given by the highest magnon velocity.
+We provide both analytical and numerical evidence that the entanglement entropy increases and oscillates in a time-scale determined by the exchange interaction, reminiscent to the dynamics of the nearest neighbour spin correlations.
+For typical values of the exchange interactions, such dynamics is ultrafast, \emph{i.e. }in the sub-picosecond regime.
 We explain this by showing that the entanglement dynamics is dominated by the intrinsic entanglement of short wavelength magnon pairs, which are favored by the anisotropic quench.
 Furthermore, the presence of intrinsic entanglement leads to contributions of both \emph{area law} and \emph{volume law} scaling of the entanglement dynamics with system size.
-By employing the recently proposed neural quantum states, we show that the rapid entanglement growth persists even in the presence of strong magnon-magnon interactions.
+By employing the recently proposed neural-network quantum states, we show that the rapid entanglement growth persists even in the presence of strong magnon-magnon interactions.